 Technology specialists are responsible for making sure that the meetinghouse firewall remains in place, remains properly configured, and does not get bypassed.
 It is recommended that firewalls be checked at least quarterly.

-- Facility Zone for Internet Enabled Appliances (click here for details).
+- Facilities zone for internet-enabled appliances (click here for details).

 Meraki MX64 Hardware Features:

 - Gigabit ethernet LAN interfaces.

 - Increased maximum internet throughput up to 250 Mbps.

 - Cellular USB WAN interface.